adyen-examples/adyen-react-online-payments/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode for React client side.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm build`

-Builds the app for production to the `build` folder.<br />
+Builds the React client side app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm eject`